joshbegley/nyt-latest/README.md

 `Fresh political unrest in Hong Kong over Beijing's proposed national security laws in the city hit Asian share markets on Wednesday, even as optimism about the re-opening of the world economy supported a broader global stock rally.`\
 https://nytimes.com/reuters/2020/05/27/business/27reuters-global-markets.html?searchResultPosition=4

-**Oil Eases on Demand Concerns, Tensions Over Hong Kong**\
+**Oil Falls on Demand Concerns, Tensions Over Hong Kong**\
-`Oil prices dipped on Wednesday as concerns over how quickly fuel demand will recover tempered an easing of lockdowns to halt the spread of coronavirus, while U.S.-China tensions added to negative sentiment.`\
+`Oil prices fell on Wednesday as concerns over how quickly fuel demand will recover tempered an easing of lockdowns to halt the spread of coronavirus, while U.S.-China tensions added to negative sentiment.`\
 https://nytimes.com/reuters/2020/05/27/business/27reuters-global-oil.html?searchResultPosition=5

 **South Africa's SAA Aims to Resume Domestic Flights From Mid-June**\